 That way there usually isn’t a huge mess to deal with at supper time.
 It only takes about 20 minutes to clean up the kitchen each evening.

 Waking up to a clean kitchen in the morning is wonderful!
-I will never go back!
+I will never go back to a messy kitchen!

 If you are tired of the messes piling up, try adding these daily habits to your routine.
 They don’t take much time, but make a huge difference in keeping the big messes away.